The recycling process

 The waste from your grey bin is taken to a plant at Barrow where it is treated to produce a fuel product.

-The waste is shredded to pieces that are between 20 and 30 centimetres and placed in an aerobic fermentation area where it is placed in contiguous windrows.
+The waste is shredded to pieces that are between twenty and thirty centimetres and placed in an aerobic fermentation area where it is placed in contiguous windrows.
 Air is drawn through to help aid the biological breakdown of the waste.

-After 12 to 15 days in the area, the waste is transported to a recycling and recovery area where recyclables such as glass, metals and stones are extracted.
+After twelve to fifteen days in the area, the waste is transported to a recycling and recovery area where recyclables such as glass, metals and stones are extracted.
 The remaining fuel can then be used in energy-from-waste incinerators.